aws-neuron/aws-neuron-sdk/docs/neuron-tools/neuron-monitor-user-guide.md

 * Collect the data for the metric groups which, based on the elapsed time since their last update, need to be updated
 * Take the newly collected data and consolidate it into a large report
-* Serialize that report to JSON and stream it to stdout from where it can be consumed by other tools - an example of such a tool is provided in the form of the [neuron-monitor Cloudwatch example](#companion-scripts) and is installed in `/opt/aws/neuron/bin/neuron-monitor-cloudwatch.py`
+* Serialize that report to JSON and stream it to stdout from where it can be consumed by other tools - such as the sample [neuron-monitor-cloudwatch.py](#neuron-monitor-cloudwatch.py) and [neuron-monitor-prometheus.py](#neuron-monitor-prometheus.py) scripts.
 * Wait until at least one ***metric group*** needs to be collected and repeat this flow